anking/gps-station/readme.md

 npm i

-- First you can try to run the web service manually by running node index.js
+- First you can try to run the web service manually by running npm start (this will build the app anp put artifacts into ./build)

+- Alternatively you can do
+npm test (if you already have the app built)

-Web service will require f9p driver exec permissions to spawn driver process (CHMOD 744) for /f9p/Zedf9p
+Web service will require f9p driver exec permissions to spawn driver process The app should be able to do it automatically

-Also will need permissions to remove socket file in /tmp, if unable you'll need to run it like so sudo node webserver.js
+(CHMOD 744) for ./build/f9p/Zedf9p

-After start network http service will be running on 192.168.0.11:3000
+After start network http service will be running on [YOUR_IP / 192.168.0.11]:3000

 Create a sym link to the service: sudo ln -s /home/pi/gps-station/gpsstationweb.service /etc/systemd/system/gpsstationweb.service